Euro slips on German data; New Zealand dollar slumps

 BNP Paribas estimates that the euro's short-term fair value is at $1.3355.

-The dollar edged up 0.2 percent against a basket of six currencies at 80.576, but its outlook remained downbeat after the Fed last week decided to keep its asset purchases intact for now.
+The dollar edged up 0.2 percent against a basket of six currencies at 80.576 .DXY, but its outlook remained downbeat after the Fed last week decided to keep its asset purchases intact for now.
 The dollar index hit a seven-month trough of 80.06 last week.

 New York Fed President William Dudley, a well-known dove and close ally of Fed Chairman Ben Bernanke, defended the central bank's shock decision last week to keep its stimulus in place.